con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 	57b khyad par che] VM; 'byung gnas che monlam

 Enriched by merit; merit's gathering;
-Unique, great wisdom; wisdom; wisdom-rich;
+Unique great wisdom; wisdom; wisdom-rich;
-Aware of what exists and what does not;
+Aware of what exists and what does not,
 While gathering the twofold gathering; (57)

 * The word *jñānākaram* is found in the *pratīka* of the Cambridge ms of VV's commentary, but the commentary clearly glosses the word *jñānāntara*.
 The former reading is likely the source of the Tib. *ye shes khyad par*.